North American Old Roman Catholic Church

 In 1870, Dr. Ignaz von Dollinger brought the “Old Catholics” into being to offer resistance to the dogma of Papal Infallibility.
 In 1873, the Old Roman Catholic Church of Utrecht was most unhappily prevailed upon to provide these “Old Catholics” with a bishop in 1889, an amalgamation took place between the Church of Utrecht and the “Old Catholics” and thus the Church of Utrecht laid the foundation of her subsequent fall into Modernism.
 Before the See of Utrecht abandoned her historic position however, God in his Divine Providence provided a way for the continuation of Old Roman Catholicism.
 Though Utrecht was eventually to abandon Old Roman Catholicism, the Church was not to perish.
 Archbishop Arnold Harris Mathew of England was consecrated to the Episcopate by Archbishop Gerard Gul of Utrecht at a time when Utrecht was still truly orthodox.
 At the time of Archbishop Mathew's consecration at Utrecht, no serious inroads had been made upon the Catholic Faith by the Church of Utrecht, nor had she yet departed in any way from Catholic traditions and practice.
 In this she differed very considerably from “Old Catholics,” with whom she had been so unwise as to unite.

-By the end of 1910, however, the heterodox influence of the “Old Catholics” had proved too much for Utrecht, and had overwhelmed her, and so great and far-reaching were the changes which she was prevailed upon to make in her formularies and doctrinal position, that on December 29, 1910, Archbishop Mathew was forced to withdraw the Old Roman Catholic Church in England from Communion with Utrecht in order to preserve its orthodoxy intact.
-Utrecht is no longer Old Roman Catholic but simply “Old Catholic.”
-Thus it comes about that the ancient and glorious Church of St. Willibrord and St. Boniface has its continuation and perpetuation through the present day Old Roman Catholic Church which is compelled, in defence of its orthodoxy, to refuse to hold union with either Utrecht or the “Old Catholics.”
+By the end of 1910, however, the heterodox influence of the “Old Catholics” had proved too much for Utrecht, and had overwhelmed her, and so great and far-reaching were the changes which she was prevailed upon to make in her formularies and doctrinal position, that on December 29, 1910, Archbishop Mathew was forced to withdraw the Old Roman Catholic Church in England from Communion with Utrecht in order to preserve its orthodoxy.
+Utrecht is no longer Old Roman Catholic, but simply “Old Catholic.”
+Thus it comes about that the ancient and glorious Church of St. Willibrord and St. Boniface has its continuation and perpetuation through the present day Old Roman Catholic Church and does not maintain formal union with either Utrecht or the “Old Catholics.”

 The Roman Catholic Church has repeatedly affirmed its recognition of the validity of the Orders and Sacraments of the Old Roman Catholic Church in North America and throughout the world.
 See Addis and Arnold's Roman Catholic Dictionary, which says of this Church: “They have retained valid Orders...
 We have been unable to discover any trace of heresy in these books,” (i.e. Those officially ordered for use in the North American Old Roman Catholic Church).
 A Catholic Dictionary, by Donald Attwater, bearing the imprimatur of Cardinal Hayes of New York, states of the Old Roman Catholic Church: “Their orders and sacraments are valid.”
 A more recent statement concerning the North American Old Roman Catholic Church, appears in the work by Father Konrad Algermissen, Christian Denominations, published in 1948 and bearing the imprimatur of John Cardinal Glennon of St. Louis: “The North American Old Roman Catholic Church (has) received valid episcopal consecration...”(p.
 363).
 In 1928, The Far East magazine, published by the St. Columban Fathers of St. Columban's, Nebraska, answered an enquiry concerning the validity of orders conferred in the North American Old Roman Catholic Church.
 The magazine article mentions Archbishop Carfora favorably and states that: “these orders are valid...”(p.
 16. Jan.
 1928 issue).